Lollith/Python-2DGC-Alignment/README.md

 #### NIST Integration

-In this project, we integrated the NIST mass spectral search engine using Docker to automate the identification of chemical compounds.
+In this project, we use the NIST mass spectral search engine to automate the identification of chemical compounds.
-We could not directly call the NIST Docker container from inside our own container.
-To resolve this, we took the following approach:
-- Custom Docker Container for NIST:
-    Instead of relying solely on the pre-built NIST image from Docker Hub, we built our own Docker container based on domdfcoding/pywine-pyms-nist.
-This allowed us to mount our own NIST library (mainlib) and temporary directory.
-- Service Communication via Docker Compose:
-    The app can call NIST using http://nist:5001
-- Keeping NIST Persistent:
-    We can rebuild our app without affecting the NIST container.

-To use NIST, you need to place your NIST database files (mainlib) into a folder, which should contain the Nist library and an empty tmp folder.
+To use NIST, you must place your NIST database files (mainlib) into a designated folder.
+This folder should contain the Nist library and an empty tmp folder.
+Then start the Flask Api and keep it running in the backgroung while performing identifications.

 ##### jupyter & Flask password hash